Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: Introduction

 As a galvanizing example of a socio-economic complex system exhibiting random matrix statistics, the buses of Cuernavaca \cite{KSbuses} are a poster child for universality \cite{RMTapli}.
 Thus, their behavior, like other phenomena of its kind, is not only interesting for its own sake, as a realization of some physical dynamical system, but it is also intriguing due to its connection to random matrix theory.
 Moreover, after $17$ years since the publishing of the seminal paper, the associated phenomenon is still being rediscovered in different systems like cars on a motorway \cite{cars} and subway trains in New York city \cite{nycmetro}.

 As described by Krb\'alek and \v{S}eba, in Cuernavaca, the buses do not have a given schedule.
 In contrast to most other cities, their drivers don't work for a single company.
 Instead, they operate according to their own interest, optimizing the amount of money earned while following a given route.
 Therefore, they strive to serve as many passengers as possible.
 This on the other hand means, that they tend not to arrive on a given bus stop immediately after their predecessors.
 To achieve that, they learn the information about the time of departure of the previous bus from collaborators stationed at the bus stop they arrive at.
-This mechanism seems to lead to the recreation of random matrix statistics for the unfolded \cite{Unfolding} time intervals between arrivals of consecutive buses to a given bus stop, and the number variance (the variance of the number of buses arriving to a bus stop in a given time interval).
+This mechanism seems to lead to the recreation of random matrix statistics for the unfolded \footnote{Through the unfolding procedure the mean distance between adjacent variable in the sample becomes $1$.} time intervals between arrivals of consecutive buses to a given bus stop, and the number variance (the variance of the number of buses arriving to a bus stop in a given time interval).

 Many models have been proposed to describe this phenomenon.
 In particular, the authors of \cite{BBDS}, famously formulate the problem as a set of independent, rate one, Poisson processes conditioned not to intersect.
 A cellular automaton and a novel matrix model, the Damped Unitary Ensemble are proposed in \cite{KScella} and \cite{KHdue} respectively.
 In the first (\cite{BBDS}) case the relevant GUE statistics are recovered through an analytical calculation, yet the explanatory power of the model is diminished by the complicated mathematics involved.
 The two other models, on the other hand are dependent on a parameter, which drives the statistics from Poissonian to random matrix (GUE) like behavior.
 In the case of the cellular automaton, it is a ratio of the number of bus stops at which the bus drivers receive information and the number of all the bus stops.
 The size of the deterministic, off-diagonal elements of the Damped Unitary Ensemble matrices plays that role in the second case.
 We see the same transition in the aforementioned case of highway cars, with the traffic density as the driving factor, and for the New York city subway, where an effective value of Coulomb potential is assigned to the different behaviors.